Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: Results

 $N$ in the denominator of Eq.~\eqref{eq:5.25} is the number of particles detected.
 For Drell--Yan, $N=2$, while for photon fusion, $N=3$. \\ $P$ is the detection probability for a through-going particle, and is defined by~\cite{Kalliokoski:2023cgw}

 where $N_{\mathrm{PE}}$ represents the number of photoelectrons detected, which is proportional to the number of optical scintillation photons reaching the PMT $(N_\gamma)$ and its quantum efficiency (QE).
 We follow the same method used in Ref.~\cite{Kalliokoski:2023cgw}, considering a QE of $20\%$ for our estimates, which gives us $N_{\mathrm{PE}} \simeq 1.365\times 10^5$ $Q^2$.
+Equation \eqref{eq:5.26} is a detection probability model based on Poisson photoelectron statistics in a scintillator detector.
+The formula estimates the probability that an mCP produces a detectable coincidence across n=4 layers, thus helping estimate overall detector efficiency.
+Its effect can be shown in Figure \ref{fig:excl_1}.

 The procedure for obtaining the acceptances is as follows: \begin{itemize} \item Generate $p p \rightarrow \pi_D^+ \pi_D^-$ and $\gamma \gamma \rightarrow \pi_D^+ \pi_D^- \pi_D^0$ events in \textsc{MadGraph} and \textsc{WHIZARD}~\cite{Kilian_2011}, respectively. \item Use an LHE parser to extract the 3-momenta of the particles from the LHE files. \item Use the location of the MAPP-1 detector: $97.8$~m away from the IP at an angle of $7.3\degree$, with the full volume of the MAPP-1 detector ($1$~m $\times$ $1$~m $\times$ $3$~m). \item Find the number of `hits', i.e, the number of particles with momenta that traverse the full length of the detector for a particular value of the mass of the dark pions. \item Use the detection probability in Eq.~\eqref{eq:5.26} to estimate the sensitivity of the detector. \end{itemize} We then plot $Q_{\textrm{eff}}$ versus $m_{\mathrm{mCP}}$ to present the bounds of the parameter space we cover.
 Since we will encounter some statistical fluctuations due to Monte Carlo simulations, we passed our data through a sliding Savitzky--Golay filter~\cite{Savgol} to smooth our plots.